What is the best way to become an entrepreneur?

-What kind of businesses can you buy? different size maturity full-time part time franchise
+What kind of businesses can you buy? different size maturity full-time, part-time franchise

-- Full time or part time – If you are not ready to buy a full time business, you might want to look into buying a small part time one.
-It will be less expensive and it will be lower risk.
+- Full time or part time – If you are not ready to buy a full-time business, you might want to look into buying a small part-time one.
+It will be less expensive, and it will be lower risk.

 - Early stage business – Many people start businesses that are listed for sale for a variety of reasons.
-The person who started the business might lost interest.
+The person who started the business might have lost interest.
 S/he might not have the cash or time to stick with it.
 You might be able to buy an early stage business at a bargain price.

 - Franchise business – There are turnkey franchise opportunities in every industry you can imagine.
 It is a great option if you want to buy into a system.
 If you are happy plugging into an existing business model with little flexibility, it might be the right option for you.

 - Asset sale – Unfortunately, there are businesses that can’t make it, but there are valuable assets.
 This might be a viable option if all you need are assets.
 For example, a machine shop might no longer operate a business but the owner would be willing to sell you tools, machines, and inventory.

 - Business classified sites – There are many business opportunity classified sites such as bizbuysell.com and businessesforsale.com.
 You can also search niche classified sites that focus on verticals like health and medical.

 - Newspaper – I know it’s old school, but many people still sell and buy stuff through printed media.
 This is an especially effective option if you are looking for low tech businesses.